gclark14/First-Binary-Search-Tree/README.md

 # First-Binary-Search-Tree

-My first bst.
-Runs a bit of test cases, slow I would imagine.
-Kinda jumps around a bit, but tis a bst.
+BST with a whole bunch of extra stuff to test codecov.
+The BST code is unaffected.